Critiques might be outdated

 If you don’t know, Obsidian is a personal knowledge base backed by their own flavor of Markdown with extra features, and it has one of the best Markdown editors I’ve used.
 Generating a site off of it using Obsidian HTML I was bumping into limitations.

 Enter Quartz.
 Quartz looks like it’s trying to match what Obsidian’s own Publish service can provide.
-Some of the built-in features include Full-Text Search (completely client side), a Graph View for navigating non-hierarchically, for math rendering, as well as other features.
+Some of the built-in features include Full-Text Search (completely client side), a Graph View for navigating non-hierarchically, KaTeX\KaTeX for math rendering, as well as other features.

 First, some pain points

-These weren’t show stoppers as I was able to work around them and in a few cases, I’ll probably look at pushing them upstream.
+These weren’t show stoppers as I was able to work around them and in a few cases, I’ll probably look at pushing them upstream. *I do have a lot of complaints here, but let me be clear, I’m very happy with what Quartz gives me, and I’ll explain why later.

-By default Quartz creates <a href><a href> tags for wiki-style links to pages that don’t exist in the published vault.
+By default Quartz creates <a href> tags for wiki-style links to pages that don’t exist in the published vault.
 I would rather these links be given a class so that they can be styled differently and either go to a shared “non-existent page”, or not link to anything at all.

 I was able to change the builtin Links plugin to change its behaviour when it encounters wiki-style links for pages that don’t exist.
 Now I can make them greyed out and provide a helpful message.